ml-tuw/ml-tuw.github.io/hiring_en/praedoc/index.md

 Entry level salary is determined by the pay grade B1 of the Austrian collective agreement for university staff.
 This is a minimum of currently EUR 2,294.10/month gross, 14 times/year for 30 hours/week.
 Relevant working experiences may increase the monthly income.

-We look forward to receiving your application by 25/03/2022.
+We look forward to receiving your application by 31/03/2022 via our [job portal](https://jobs.tuwien.ac.at/Job/176809).
+For inquiries please contact us at `apps-praedoc@ml.tuwien.ac.at`.